caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/flag/index.rst.txt

   *{"target", "calibrators"}*, *optional*, *default = calibrators*

   Fields that should be flagged.
-It can either be 'target' or 'calibrators'  (i.e., all calibrators) as defined in the observation_config worker.
-Note that this selection is ignored -- i.e., all fields in the selected .MS file(s) are flagged -- in the flagging step flag_mask.
-If a user wants to only flag a subset of the calibrators the selection can be further refined using 'calfields' below.
-The value of 'field' is also used to compose the name of the .MS file(s) that should be flagged, as exaplined in 'label_in' below.
+It can be set to either 'target' or 'calibrators' (i.e., all calibrators) as defined in the obsconf worker.
+Note that this selection is ignored -- i.e., all fields in the selected .MS file(s) are flagged -- in the flagging step 'flag_mask' (see below).
+If a user wants to only flag a subset of the calibrators the selection can be further refined using 'calibrator_fields' below.
+The value of 'field' is also used to compose the name of the .MS file(s) that should be flagged, as explained in 'label_in' below.